pwa-builder/PWABuilder/apps/blog/src/posts/memos-ai/memos-ai.md

 ![Code for starting live transcription](/posts/memos-ai/start.png)

-This works perfectly in my web components based app as its just standard JavaScript that would work in any framework.
+This works perfectly in my web components based app as it's just standard JavaScript that would work in any framework.

 #### Client-Side
 As mentioned above, I found existing solutions for running AI inference client-side in a web app, including the [transformers.js](https://github.com/xenova/transformers.js/) which enables the ability to run AI models from HuggingFace client-side in your browser!